nubolab-ffwd/svelte-fluent/docs-site/src/routes/docs/advanced-features/+page.svelte.md

 The most straightforward use case is injecting a simple component, like an icon, without any props.

 You configure your components using the `elements` prop of the <ReferenceLink name="Localized" /> component.
-Use the <ReferenceLink name="ComponentElement" /> class to wrap your Svelte component.
+Use the `ComponentElement` class to wrap your Svelte component.

 <AdvancedInsertComponentSimpleExample />